SK Sturm Graz: Foundation

 SK Sturm Graz was founded in 1909 by students, just like its neighbours Grazer AK, founded in 1902.
+Its initial name was Grazer Fußballclub Sturm.
 Between 1921 and 1949, the team enjoyed considerable success in winning the regional Styrian championship 11 times.

 The Anschluss in 1938 made Austria part of the German Third Reich and Austrian clubs became part of German football competition.
 Sturm played in the opening round of the 1940 Tschammerpokal, predecessor to the modern-day DFB-Pokal.
 They then qualified to play in the Gauliga Ostmark, one of Germany's top-flight regional leagues, in 1941.
 The team withdrew part way through the 1941–42 season and was relegated after an 11th-place result in the following campaign.

 In 1949, Sturm entered the Austrian national league as the first non-Vienna-based team.

 1981: First success

 The first great success came under manager Otto Barić, when the club finished runners-up in the league in the 1980–81 season.
 In 1983–84, the club battled through to the quarter-finals of the UEFA Cup, beaten only by Nottingham Forest through a penalty in extra-time.